TurdaliyevIsmoil/norbekov/README.md

-You need Buld file for deploy AWS
+You need Build file for deploy AWS